paulagardner/rhizobium_trapping/README.md

 output:
 *.mpileup file

+***

-[sync.sh](scripts/sync.sh): create a sync file from the mpileup
+[sync.sh](scripts/sync.sh): create a sync file from the mpileup so that popoolation2 can use it
 input:
 *.mpileup file
 output:
 *.sync file

-Why do we need an mpileup?
-(I FORGET, EDIT THIS)
+[alellefreqs.sh](): calculate allele frequency differences
+input:
+.sync file
+output:
+.vcf file